johnbintz/bintz-integration_testing_setup/README.md

 Sometimes, for practical reasons, you may want to turn a few of the slower/unchanging tests off with the `@no-precommit` tag.
 Just remember that you turned them off if you're starting to see problems in your app!

+When running a standard Cucumber run (using the `default` profile) or a `precommit` run, if you are using the cuke-pack `in_progress` hook and there are test failures, you'll get an `in_progress.txt` file in your project root.
+This file works very much like Cucumber `rerun.txt` style of testing, except instead of running all features at once (`@rerun.txt`'s normal behavior), it runs them one at a time until each one passes, eliminating the passing one from the list as you go.
+Internally, this uses `@rerun.txt` within a now-smart Cucumber profile, but it only passes in one feature at a time.
+There's no need to use `@wip` tags for this either.
+It will run and eliminate passing scenarios until everything in the `in_progress.txt` list is fixed.
+This takes over `@wip` tag processing, and will let you use `@wip` tags again once the list is empty or you delete `in_progress.txt`.

+For now, to make this work with Guard, use [my fork's `paths_from_profile` branch](https://github.com/johnbintz/guard-cucumber/tree/paths_from_profile) of `guard-cucumber`.
+Once this gets some more human testing, I'll submit it as a pull request against `guard-cucumber`.

 ## Testing things that Capybara can't test

 Sometimes you need to check HTTP headers, or load a file that Poltergeist of a browser will choke on (loading CSS or JS